WXSD-Sales/azure-based-membership-management/README.md

     ./vendor/bin/sail npm run dev
     ```

-Lastly, navigate to `http://localhost` in your browser to complete the setup (you will be asked to login to Azure and Webex).
-To exit, execute `./vendor/bin/sail down` on the termainal.
+Lastly, navigate to `http://localhost` in your browser to complete the setup.
+To stop, execute
+`./vendor/bin/sail down` on the terminal.

 ## Demo